vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 The names as given in this list are somewhat different from those now adopted, which have come into vogue since 500 A.D.; for example, we have :

 No. 6 Tiṣya for Puṣya No. 16 Rohini for Jyestha ( There are thus two Rohinis, No. 2, and No. 16).
-No. 17 Vicrtau for Mula No. 20 Srona for Sravana No. 21 Śravistha for Dhaniṣtha No. 23 Proṣthapada for Bhadrapada No. 26 Aśvajuya for Asvini
+No. 17 Vicrtau for Mula No. 20 Srona for śravaṇa No. 21 Śravistha for Dhaniṣtha No. 23 Proṣthapada for Bhādrapada No. 26 Aśvajuya for Asvini

 No. 27 Apabharani for Bharani .
 The more important question is whether the lunar mansions denote definite clusters of stars, or the nakṣatra-divisions of later times amounting to 13° 20' Or 800 minutes ?
 This point has been discussed in 8 4'1.